jcnguye/ser321-spring20223-C-jcnguye/Assignment5/Leader/README.md

 #### Purpose
 Program runs client, node, and leader that implements a simple leader algorithm.
-Cleint should be able to make
+Client should be able to make

 multiple request where leader grabs money from the bank to loan to client.

-Communicatiions starts out as
+Communications starts out as

 Client -> Leader -> Node -> Leader -> Client